 What is radiation therapy?

-Radiation therapy is an advanced form of cancer treatment that uses beams of high-dose radiation to kill cancer cells in the body.
+Radiation therapy, also called radiation oncology and radiotherapy, is an advanced form of cancer treatment that uses beams of high-dose radiation to kill cancer cells in the body.
 Radiation therapy can also help shrink tumors.
 During radiation therapy, the beams are aimed at precise locations in the body, in order to target the cancerous area while sparing surrounding body tissue.

 We offer various types of radiation therapy through our comprehensive oncology program.
 The type of radiation therapy that is best for you will depend on your health condition, cancer type and cancer location.

-You and your physician typically choose from two general types of radiation therapy—brachytherapy or external bean radiation therapy.
+You and your physician typically choose from two general types of radiation therapy — brachytherapy or external beam radiation therapy.
 They may also suggest using a combination of both therapies to treat your specific type of cancer.

 Brachytherapy involves the internal application of a radiation source.
-One of the most commonly prescribed forms of brachytherapy is high-dose rate brachytherapy (HDR).
+One of the most commonly prescribed forms of brachytherapy is high-dose rate (HDR) brachytherapy.

-HDR is a type of internal radiation therapy that delivers radiation from implants placed close to or inside of the tumor.
-This treatment involves inserting a source of radioactive material—often called a "seed"—into a body cavity.
+HDR brachytherapy is a type of internal radiation therapy that delivers radiation from implants placed close to or inside of the tumor.
+This treatment involves inserting a source of radioactive material — often called a "seed" — into a body cavity.
 For treatment of gynecologic cancer or breast cancer, this sealed source is sent into the body through a catheter for a short period of time, usually just a few minutes.